-The safest way to fall would be foot first, but people experiencing such an accident aren’t in control and more often than not, people end up on their back, which can have massive repercussions, especially if they have become paralysed or disabled as a result.
+The safest way to fall would be foot first, but more often than not, people end up on their back, which can have massive repercussions, especially if they have become paralysed or disabled as a result.

 What workplace environments are typically associated with falls from heights?

-Whilst construction is evidently the highest risk industry for fall from a height (and a myriad of other accident types) the truth is any worker can be at risk, especially if they’re working at height when it’s not common for them to do so.
+Whilst construction is evidently the highest risk industry for fall from a height (and a myriad of other accident types) the truth is any worker can be at risk.
+This is especially true if they’re working at a height when it’s not common for them to do so.
 In the retail sector, employees are often doubly committed to presentation as well a service.
 Visual merchandising often requires hanging up large, promotional prints in store windows, which usually requires them to do so from on high.
-Inexperience in ladder work and often a lack of suitable equipment can lead to overreaching and thus, accidents.
-Some other industries that is more common than you might realise are:
+Inexperience in ladder work and often a lack of suitable equipment can lead to overreaching and, thus, accidents.
+Some other industries that are more common than you might realise are:

 - Agriculture, Forestry and Fishing

 In truth, we couldn’t spend the time listing all potential workplace situations that could lead to a fall from a height.
 So, if your type of workplace hasn’t been listed, and you’re not sure if you have a claim, you’re still best to call on 08082391859 to make certain.

 How do I make a compensation claim for falling from a height?